sakibskib/week2-project-flashcard/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-It was easy to implemeent, Once I saw how to implement the flashcards
+**It was easy to implement, Once I saw how to implement the flashcards**

 ## License